dfoulkes/scx_test_harness/README.md

 ## Limitations

-### Virtualization Overhead
+### Virtualisation Overhead
-- **Not Bare Metal**: Tests run in QEMU/KVM, which adds virtualization overhead that may not reflect bare metal performance
+- **Not Bare Metal**: Tests run in QEMU/KVM, which adds virtualisation overhead that may not reflect bare metal performance
 - **Nested Scheduling**: The host's scheduler affects the VM's scheduler, creating a nested scheduling scenario
 - **CPU Pinning**: QEMU vCPUs are scheduled by the host kernel, which can introduce variability
 - **Impact**: Results show *relative* performance differences between schedulers, not absolute bare metal performance